google/ground-platform/README.md

 * functions: Firebase Cloud Functions used to sync with Google Sheets and other data sources
 * firestore: Configuration for Ground's main Firestore instance

+Throughout this guide, be sure to replace &lt;projectId&gt; with your Firebase project ID exactly as it appears in the Firebase Console under "Project settings".

 ## Initial setup

 ### Add Firebase credentials